EmilMathiasen/Transformclassictomodern/readme.md

 # Convert Sharepoint Sites to modern sites pages
-This is the Beta versions.
+This is the Beta version.
 Handle with care!

 ## Overview
 This is made to transform sites to modern pages